savonet/book/technology.md

 tracks: if they come from different sources (such as two different albums by two different artists) this is generally not the case.

-A strategy to fix that is to use _automatic gain control_: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on the value of the current level compared to the target one.
+A strategy to fix that is to use _automatic gain control_\index{automatic gain control}: the program can regularly measure the current audio loudness based, say, on the previous second of sound, and increase or decrease the volume depending on the value of the current level compared to the target one.
 This has the advantage of being easy